 "If experience has taught him anything, it’s that he’s not suited to teamwork, and that’s where we first find him; working alone, investigating the murders," Johnston writes.
 "But it’s also Shroud who gets the ball rolling with some of the other characters.
 He doesn’t want to be part of a team, but he knows when someone else is better suited to handling a situation than him."

 Cops play an important role in the book, allowing Johnston to work with another established character, the most obscure one of all: Misty Knight’s old NYPD partner Lt.
-Rafe Scarfe.
+Rafe Scarfe."Readers haven’t seen Rafe for a while, but he’s an important part of Misty’s history, and his squad is also investigating several of the murder cases," Johnston writes.

 Art-wise, Wellinton Alves might at first seem like a left-field choice for a street-level title, given his history on books like Nova and War of Kings: Ascension, but is resume runs deeper than cosmic capers.
 Johnston worked with Alves before, on Avatar's Yuggoth Creatures for a "Lovecraftian horror story."